MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 ## Displaying addresses

-Sui supports both addresses with without a 0x prefix.
+Sui supports both addresses with and without a 0x prefix.
 Sui recommends that you always include the 0x prefix in API calls and when you display user addresses.

 ## Track balance changes for an address